shearichard/django-react-todo-demo/README.md

-# Using React with Django
+# Demonstrating how to use React with Django

-Building a Django app which uses React on the front end.

-Based on the steps provided [here](https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react).
+This project for use in workshops etc to demonstrate an 'end-to-end' experience of using React on the front end and Django on the backend.

 ## Development Notes